sghall/react-move/README.md

 ### Upgrading to 5.0

 This version of React Move breaks the hard dependency on d3-interpolate.
-By default `react-move` will do numeric interpolation and apply easing functions.  **If you only need to do numeric interpolation you don't need to do anything.
+By default React Move will do numeric interpolation and apply easing functions.  **If you only need to do numeric interpolation you don't need to do anything.
 Just upgrade and done.**

-To get the same interpolation found in `react-move` 2.x and 3.x which includes support for colors, paths and SVG transforms do this:
+To get the same interpolation found in React Move 2.x and 3.x which includes support for colors, paths and SVG transforms do this:

 Install d3-interpolate:
 ```